gotchoices/MyCHIPs/doc/Tallies.md

 - The Vendor would display or transmit a ticket QR code, containing:
   - The name or IP address of the system that hosts the recipient's CHIP account
-  - A connection socket enpoint for the recipient's host system
+  - A connection socket endpoint for the recipient's host system
   - A connection authorization token:
     - May be configured to expire after a one-time use
     - May be configured for multiple use by multiple parties (printed decal)